 Since this class deals heavily in secrets, its list of abilities gives you an edge (literally) on finding out and keeping those secrets.
 Not only are you given extra combat capabilities, but you can essentially capture a humanoid’s soul for a short while if they die near you (I told you it was spooky).
 This subclass is the perfect fit for a Bard who sits well within the morally grey camp, but still wants to keep their friends safe and well protected.

-Bards have one of the most unique spell lists out there.
-While a lot of their magic focuses on charming others, there are also many illusion spells, healing spells, and spells to inflict damage.
+The Bard spells 5e offers your character are a stand-out bunch.
+While a lot of Bards’ magic focuses on charming others, there are also many illusion spells, healing spells, and spells to inflict damage.
 This variety speaks to the class’s versatility, handing you spells that can be used in combat and in social encounters alike.

 This allows you to tailor your spell list to your subclass and racial traits.
 If you’re interested in College of Swords, or College of Valor, you might choose mostly combat-oriented magic.
 If you’re more of a peaceable type, you can pick out spells for finding out information, or charm and inspiring others.
 More than most other classes, Bards have options.